 The Joint Commission Disease-Specific Care Comprehensive Stroke Center Certification

 The Stroke Center at Robert Wood Johnson University Hospital has been recognized by The Joint Commission and the American Heart Association/American Stroke Association as meeting The Joint Commission’s standards for Disease-Specific Care Comprehensive Stroke Center Certification, which means it is part of an elite group of providers focused on complex stroke care.
-Complex Stroke Centers are recognized as industry leaders and are responsible for setting the national agenda in highly-specialized stroke care.
-To date, Robert Wood Johnson University Hospital is one of three hospitals in the New Jersey and to achieve this certification.
+Comprehensive Stroke Centers are recognized as industry leaders and are responsible for setting the national agenda in highly-specialized stroke care.
+To date, Robert Wood Johnson University Hospital is one of four hospitals in the New Jersey and to achieve this certification.